 Himanshi Khurana Unfollows Asim's Brother On Twitter & Insta; Says She Is Ready To Face All Hate!

-Himanshi Khurana broke up with her boyfriend Chow, whom she was dating since nine-long years.
+As the Bigg Boss viewers are aware, Himanshi Khurana broke up with her boyfriend Chow, whom she was dating since nine-long years.
 She recently re-entered Bigg Boss 13 house and clarified that Asim Riaz wasn't the reason for her break-up with Chow.
 Asim was also seen confessing his love for Himanshi yet again and even proposed marriage to her.
-Now that she is out of Bigg Boss house, she confessed her feelings for Asim and revealed in her tweet that she is ready to face all hate from everyone!
+Now that she is out of the Bigg Boss house, she confessed her feelings for Asim and revealed in her tweet that she is ready to face all the hate!

 ‘I’m Ready To Face All The Hate’